 A hacked website can seriously damage your business.
 It hurts customer trust and can lead to costly repairs.
 Preventive website security management protects your online presence.
-This is not a one-time fix but a vital ongoing process.
-This guide provides 10 essential steps to secure your WordPress site.
-Following these WordPress security best practices will protect your investment.
+This is not a one-time fix but a vital ongoing process, as we detail in our guide to WordPress maintenance.

 1